rkharkar/pvwdc-videos/README.md

 ## Creating a shortcut

-Included in the Transcriber folder is a file called **shortcut.cmd**.
+Included in the Transcriber folder is a file called **shortcut.ps1**.
 Copy or move this file to your Desktop or wherever you want the shortcut to go.
 By default, it will look for the script in `C:\python\Transcriber`.
 To change this, open the file with a text editor and change the first line.
 For example, if you have installed the script to `V:\Videos`, the first line should read
 ```
 cd V:\Videos\python\Transcriber
 ```